 nvidia

-driver only
+driver onlynvidia

-driver was using about 120mW
+driver was using about120mW

-.That’s a lot better.
+That’s a lot better.
 I also noticed that my system was using only 500MB

 RAM after a fresh start(a 400MB